Witiko/doctoral-thesis/main.md

 we can deploy the system, store new information in it, and recall information that satisfy the needs of its users.

-In this chapter, I will report the results of my research of document representations and techniques that enable fast math information retrieval:
+In this chapter, I will report the results of my research of representations and techniques that enable fast math information retrieval:

 - In Section~\ref{sec:fast-and-reproducible-deployment}, I will describe our work in making math information retrieval search engines easier to build and